kulny/visual-editor/MIGRATING.md

 architecture.
 We needed an easy to maintain code base, however the architecture of Quill made it really hard to follow the code flow and adding improvements was difficult at best.
 Therefore we decided to completely refactor the general architecture of Quill and reorganise it into modules, services, states and models.
-Due to these changes if you desire to migrate from Flutter Quill to Visual Editor.
+Due to these changes you might consider to migrate from Flutter Quill to Visual Editor.

 ## Feedback Requested